Under Title 17, Section 2500, California Code of Regulations all suspected outbreaks are reportable.

 Routine Screening Testing

-Routine screening testing must be conducted according to the latest CDPH AFL 20-53 and AFL 12-28 as described below.
+Routine screening testing must be conducted according to the latest CDPH AFL 20-53, AFL 12-28, and the LA County Health Officer Order as described below.
+Please note when there are differences in testing requirements, the most conservative testing guidance must be followed.
 If any resident or staff tests positive, the SNF must report the positive case to LAC DPH and proceed with response testing as described above.
 Routine screening testing is resumed when no new cases are identified from two sequential weeks of response testing.
 If COVID-19 point of care antigen tests are used as an alternative to PCR tests, then they should be administered at least twice per week and confirmatory PCR testing should follow LA County's SNF antigen testing guidelines; otherwise, the following guidance still applies.

 Retesting Previously Positive Staff/Residents

 Facilities should have 3 separate cohorting areas as described below and shown in Figure 2.